-Have you ever needed to find a specific recorded take in a folder full of 200 files, all named something like 'audio_23_01'?
+Have you ever needed to find a specifically recorded take in a folder full of 200 files, all named something like 'audio_23_01'?
 It's one of the most frustrating experiences you can endure as a producer!
 This situation is easily avoided by naming tracks as soon as you create them.
-That way, all audio recorded onto that track will automatically be named in a recognisable fashion.
+That way, all audio recorded onto that track will automatically be named in a recognizable fashion.

 Different DAWs read and store files in different ways, and it is worth familiarizing yourself with how your chosen platform works.
 If you are dragging in samples from an external drive, are those files being read directly from that location, or are they being copied into your project folder?
 This is important as if you re-open the session at a later date on another computer – or without the same drives connected – you may not have all of the necessary audio available.